frontegg-samples/spring-boot-webflux-sample/README.md

 ## Overview
 This sample shows how to protect your Spring Boot - Webflux application routes using a custom security method and JWT utils.

+This sample is based on the repository: https://github.com/ard333/spring-boot-webflux-jjwt, with changes related to Keys and Custom method security
 ## Step-By-Step Guide
 Follow the steps below to validate tokens with Spring Boot and Webflux